 Land and Mobile Homes transactions - some policies exclude such transactions

 Lock Box/Open House Coverage - some policies only cover lock box and policies have varying limits.
+Make sure the coverage extends to bodily injury as well as property damage.
 Review your quotes to compare.